codelearncreate/toolkit/src/collections/pages/introduction.md

     ### Planning

-    In this section, we share some of our experiences, tools, and strategies that help us create an accessible environment where children feel safe and comfortable to share their ideas.
+    In this section, we share some of our experiences, tools, and strategies that help us create an accessible environment where children feel safe and comfortable to express their ideas.

     ### Doing